VT-CRO/Workcell-ROS/README.md

     ros2 run mc2425 shelfCheck --ros-args -p shelf:=<INTEGER>

+To request a file, ensure that the main controller is runnning

+    ros2 run mc2425 requestGcode

 ### TODO

 - Connection to Klipper nodes (Should each printer be its own node or should it just call Klipper commands through API?)
 - Function to determine whether removal or plate movement should occur
 - Removal node implementation